Spokane Transit Authority: 2000s

 The period after the elimination of the motor vehicle excise tax was a time of unprecedented change for Spokane Transit.
-As its undesignated cash reserves balance fell, Spokane Transit attempted to increase its tax authority from 0.3% to 0.6% in September 2002, but it was rejected by voters 48% to 52%.
+As its undesignated cash reserves balance fell, Spokane Transit attempted to increase its tax authority from 0.3% to 0.6% in September 2002, but it was rejected by voters 48.2% for to 51.8% against.
 Research following the failed ballot measure pointed to limited understanding of the agency's organizational structure, performance and financial conditions.

 Spokane Transit created task force to study changes that could be made to regain the support of the community, while simultaneously preparing for a potential 40% service decrease.
 After increased public participation, and 69% voter approval, Spokane Transit increased the sales tax from 0.3% to 0.6% in October 2004, subject to a sunset of the tax in 2009.
-In May 2008, voters reauthorized the additional 0.3% sales tax with no sunset clause, with nearly 69% in favor.
+In May 2008, voters reauthorized the additional 0.3% sales tax with no sunset clause, with 65% in favor.

 SRTC and STA jointly created the Light Rail Steering Committee (LRSC) in early 2000 which was responsible for studying the creation of a light rail corridor from Downtown Spokane to Liberty Lake.
 This effort was preceded by significant study by the SRTC.
 In 2006 the committee published a Draft Environmental Impact Statement (DEIS) which evaluated several rail and bus alternatives for the corridor.
 The committee stated preference for a single-track rail corridor using diesel multiple units (DMU) that would cost less than half the conventional light rail system.
 The travel demand modeling performed as part of the DEIS forecast less than 3,500 daily boardings on the 15.5-mile system in 2025.
 An advisory vote in 2006 elicited a negative response to continued planning and investment in the light rail project.

 In 2005, E. Susan Meyer took lead as CEO of the agency.

 In 2008, transit consultants Nelson-Nygaard Associates recommended changes to transit operations downtown while retaining the use of the Plaza transfer facility.